fovi-llc/refactor-python/README.md

 # Installation & Test

 This will create and use a Python VENV in .env.
-Also gets aider-chat from GitHub and builds the branch that has the OpenAI API v1 upgrade.
+Also gets aider-chat from GitHub and builds the latest which has the OpenAI API v1 upgrade.

 ```
 make install